ngys9919/bells-tgc-ip1/README.md

 Home page:
 1. Logo - to identify the brand of the organization via its logo image
 2. Navigation Bars:
-   About link - About link: to open modal dialog box
+   About link - About link: to open modal dialog box describing the about information

    Login link (disabled) - reserved for future